-- ~Our PBiS program was implemented to increase positive behaviors and reduce negative behaviors among our students both in and out of school.
+~Our PBiS program was implemented to increase positive behaviors and reduce negative behaviors among our students both in and out of school.
 Our students study the acronym GATOR, and are rewarded for displaying "Gatorrific Behavior".
-We believe that by leading by example, our students will build both character and competence. - ~GATOR: G=Get Ready to Learn, A=Act Responsibly, T=Try Your Best, O=Own Your Choices, R=Respect Yourself and Others. - ~GATOR expectations are displayed throughout the school, every classroom, hallways, and multi-use areas such as the media center and cafeteria. - ~Our school t-shirts display the GATOR expectations on the back. - ~Our school is focused on becoming a Lighthouse School for Leader In Me.
-We are in the 4th year of implementing the character program of 7 Habits in all parts of the school day.
-We have also provided parent instruction to increase the school-home awareness and support of Leader In Me. - ~The school-wide discipline program begins with PBiS (Positive Behavioral Interventions and Supports).
-As a consequence for misbehavior students receive a warning on an infraction sheet which is sent home to parents.
+We believe that by leading by example, our students will build both character and competence.
+Each summer, the PBiS team is trained on best practices. ~GATOR: G=Get Ready to Learn, A=Act Responsibly, T=Try Your Best, O=Own Your Choices, R=Respect Yourself and Others.

+~GATOR expectations are displayed throughout the school, every classroom, hallways, and multi-use areas such as the media center and cafeteria.

+~Our school t-shirts display the GATOR expectations on the back.

+~Our school is focused on becoming a Lighthouse School for Leader In Me.
+We are in the 5th year of implementing the character program of 7 Habits in all parts of the school day.
+We have also provided parent instruction to increase the school-home awareness and support of Leader In Me.

+~The school-wide discipline program begins with PBiS (Positive Behavioral Interventions and Supports).
+As a consequence for misbehavior, students receive a warning on an infraction sheet, which is sent home to parents.
 If the same misbehavior continues, students receive a discipline referral after three infractions.
-Teachers are welcome to provide input on students' consequences. - ~To minimize distractions in the classroom and keep students engaged, teachers implement Kagan Cooperative Learning Structures.
-These structures incorporate team and class-building activities.
+Teachers are welcome to provide input on students' consequences. ~To minimize distractions in the classroom and keep students engaged, teachers implement Kagan Cooperative Learning Structures.
+These structures incorporate team and class-building activities. ~Teachers hold weekly classroom meetings to discuss topics that affect the classroom, including learning and behaviors.

+~Treasure Tower is a reward system in which children receive tokens and use them to choose prizes.